Nouraibn/WasteFireDetection/README.md

 For any inquiries, please contact [Noura Alnassar](mailto:Noura_alnassar@hotmail.com).

-Stay safe and keep the fire at bay! 🚀🔥
+Stay safe and keep the fire at bay!🔥